HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 ###### The community

-Hack South at the time of writting this is about 425 Members, of which 379 have the Human role (Have verified CoC and introduced themselves).
+At the time of writting this, **Hack South** is about 425 Members, of which 379 have the Human role (Have verified CoC and introduced themselves).
 We have hosted a conference, namely [0xCon 2020](https://0xcon.co.za/).
 We have taken part in numerous CTF's from Jeopardy Style, to attack/defend and also OSINT.
 We have helped each other learn.
 We have shared understanding and training resources.
 We have been there for each other through a really tough year.
-We have done some small acts of goodness, from veryfying fake media, to giving people unaware of this industry a place to learn.
+We have done some small acts of goodness, from verifying fake media, to giving people unaware of this industry a place to learn.
 Through OSINT we have helped contribute to open cases of missing adults and children.
 We have done so much, and yet there is so much to be done.

 ###### The foundation